 Larry “Wil” Wilkins is a stonemason, timber framer, and blacksmith who creates popular pieces for interior decorating.
 Jane Stanton is a retiree who lives across the street from Wil.
 In addition to being neighbors right next to the Bitterroot National Forest in Montana, they’re partners in a lawsuit against the federal government.

-At issue is a road going through both properties, granted by previous owners to the U.S. Forest Service in 1962 for the express purpose of timber harvesting in the National Forest.
-That is, the previous owners and the Forest Service negotiated a limited-access easement according to which the general public was never supposed to use the road.
+At issue is a road going through both properties.
+Previous owners and the U.S. Forest Service in 1962 negotiated a limited-use easement for the express purpose of timber harvesting in the National Forest.
+The general public was never supposed to use the road.

-In 2006 however, the Forest Service posted a sign along the road—now known as Robbins Gulch Road—advertising the road as public access to the National Forest.
-This, despite the fact that there’s a wider, better-maintained road to the same part of the forest just a few miles north of Wil and Jane’s property.
-Ever since, the increased road usage has led not only to serious traffic hazards, speeding, and road damage but also to intrusive and disrespectful activity such as fire threats, trespassing, noise, verbal abuse, and illegal hunting.
-Wil’s cat was shot by such a trespasser (it’s okay, he recovered).
+In 2006, however, the Forest Service posted a sign along the road—known as Robbins Gulch Road—advertising the road as public access to the National Forest.
+This, despite the fact that there’s a wider, better-maintained road to the same part of the forest just a few miles from Wil and Jane’s property.
+Nevertheless, the Forest Service allowed the public to started using the road.
+As public use increased, so did serious traffic hazards and speeding, as well as intrusive and disrespectful activity such as fire threats, trespassing, noise, verbal abuse, and illegal hunting.
+Wil’s cat was shot by such a trespasser (the cat recovered).

 The public’s road usage is a particular burden for Wil, a military veteran who needs his property’s prior peace and quiet to help him cope with his PTSD.

 The broader problem is even worse.
 When Wil questioned the Forest Service, agents assured him that his original easement was intact, and that everything would be worked out later in a new Travel Management Plan.
 Eight years of bureaucracy later, the Forest Service finalized the road’s status as open to the public.